freenas/freenas-docs/userguide/tn_cinder.rst

    +---------------------------------+-----------------------------------------------------------+-----------------------------------------------------------------------------------------+

-Here is an example of typical additional parameter settings:
+Here is an example of typical additional parameter settings for a
+%brand% system at IP address :literal:`10.3.1.81`:

 .. code-block:: none